-The monastery was founded in 634 AD on the island of “Lindisfarne” (with an uncertain exact etymology) by an Irish monk: Saint Aidan.
+The monastery was founded in 634 AD on the sacred island of “Lindisfarne” (the exact etymology of which is uncertain) by an Irish monk: Saint Aidan.
 He set out from Iona Abbey on the west coast of England, known as a training ground for scribes, copyist monks and illuminators.
-He brought with him the knowledge and techniques of illumination.
+He brought with him the know-how and techniques of illumination.
 Lindisfarne soon became a center of influence of the so-called “Celtic Christian” religious culture as well as of evangelization from the northern regions to that of Mercia, further south.
 An evangelization which concerned the most modest up to the high nobility.

 Iona Abbey in Scotland

 A place of artistic creation

 Lindisfarne is a priory, a religious building of little less importance than an abbey, at the head of which a prior directs a small community of monks.
 Daily life there is punctuated by prayer, reading or even preaching and copying sacred texts.
 Among the monks and bishops who lived there, there are some saints.
 In particular Saint Cuthbert (634 to 687 AD) for the historical writings and the so-called Saint Cuthbert Gospels.
 And more particularly Eadfrith of Lindisfarne (. -721 AD) to whom we owe the famous Lindisfarne Gospels or Lindisfarne Gospels.
 These jewels and remarkable works of illuminations made in Lindisfarne have fortunately been preserved.
 They are founders for the history of art and Western culture in more ways than one.

 St Cuthbert on an 11th century fresco – Durham Cathedral